-Course Info: https://www.tn.gov/education/education/educators/career-and-technical-education/career-clusters.html Prerequisites: DE Automotive Maintenance III and teacher recommendation Counseling Notes: Dual enrollment with Tennessee Colleges of Applied Technology in Knoxville is an integral part of this course sequence.
-Students may now earn dual enrollment credit in grades 9-12, but to do so they must qualify for the dual enrollment grant that pays the tuition.
+Course Info: http://tn.gov/education/article/cte-cluster-transportation-distribution-logistics Prerequisites: None Counseling Notes: Because dual enrollment with Tennessee Colleges of Applied Technology in Knoxville is an integral part of this course sequence, students must be in 11th and 12th grades to qualify for the dual enrollment grant that pays the tuition.
 Students must maintain a B average in their TCAT-K coursework to remain eligible for the grant.
 Students will need to purchase coveralls, safety glasses, mechanics gloves, and steel-toed boots.